 If you need only a small number of commits from one branch applied to your current branch, you can leverage the

 git cherry-pick command.
-Cherry pick allows you to surgically apply the changes made by commits, one at a time, from one branch to another.
+Git cherry pick gives you the option to surgically apply the changes made by commits, one at a time, from one branch to another.

-The most common use case of the cherry pick command is to reference a single commit and apply it to another branch.
+The most common use case of the cherry pick Git command is referencing a single commit and applying it to another branch.
 To do this, follow this syntax:

 $ git cherry-pick <commit-id>

-<commit-id> parameter represents the commit to apply onto the current HEAD.
+<commit-id>, which represents the commit to apply to the current HEAD.

 Git Cherry Pick Multiple Commits

-In some cases, you might want to cherry pick multiple individual commits using a single command.
+In some cases, you might want to use the command git cherry-pick to pick multiple individual commits using a single command.

 Achieving this is simple with the following syntax: